afterroe_logo_rgb

 Does my state give parents the right to consent for their child to get an abortion?

 Yes.
 Notice and consent from one parent is required; however, this state has a method where a minor can obtain permission from the courts to receive an abortion without parental notice or consent.
-This provision would most likely become unnecessary when the trigger law takes effect.
-Utah Code Ann. §§ 76-7-304.
+The trigger law has rendered this provision unnecessary.
+Utah Code Ann. § 76-7-304, 304.5.

 Does my state have conscience protections for medical professionals who do not want to participate in abortions?